Waveform-Analytics/yooink/README.md

 # yooink

-A Python package to access Ocean Observatories Initiative (OOI) data.
+A Python package to access Ocean Observatories Initiative (OOI) data via the m2m (machine to machine) interface API.